If you have been considering a career as an entrepreneur, you may have come across the concept of EDP, or Entrepreneurship Development Programme.

-- NIESBUD, Noida: I have personally been a trainer for NIESBUD where i conducted Entrepreneurship and Digital Marketing EDPs as a 2 day or 6-day workshop.
-NIESBUD has established a name for itself in providing quality EDPs through private and their in-house trainers.
+- NIESBUD, Noida: I have personally been a trainer for NIESBUD, where I conducted Entrepreneurship and Digital Marketing EDPs as a two day or 6-day workshop.
+NIESBUD provides EDPs through private and in-house trainers.

 - SISI (Small Industrial Service Institutes) – They are institutes set up in each state of India to help entrepreneurs get counselling and training related to entrepreneurship.

 - MSME (Micro Small and Medium Enterprises), DC– MSME runs a wide array of schemes under it to help entrepreneurs with different business functions relate to training and funding.

 - NSIC(National Small Industries Corporation) – NSIC runs skill development programs to improve skills to create more awareness about self-employment opportunities in the country

 Here’s the most interesting thing.
 There are no specific pre-requisites for becoming an entrepreneur.
 Sure, some EDPs might require some minimum qualifications for attendance.
 But broadly speaking, anyone with passion and commitment can become an entrepreneur.